 Young Hearts Run Free (Album Version) – Kym Mazelle

-Originally a disco song released by Candi Staton in 1976 and written by David Crawford, Kym Mazelle’s cover of ‘Young Hearts Run Free’ is featured in the 1996 film Romeo and Juliet.
+Originally a disco song released by Candi Staton in 1976 and written by David Crawford, Kym Mazelle’s cover of ‘Young Hearts Run Free’ is featured in the movie.
 The song plays while Romeo and his buddies get ready to crash a Capulet party.
 It also makes an appearance during a wild dance scene.